Taloonys/nvim/README.md

 - File load order: `plugin` -> `opts` -> `config()` -> `after/` (or `config/`)

+- lazy plugin manager **doesn't load plugin twice** if you specify plugin and then specify it as dependencie for another plugin

 # Todo

 - AI integration like in cursor